robryan/pm-takehome/README.md

 You are a product manager at [Olist (OL)](https://olist.com/), the leading e-commerce platform in Brazil.
 Olist allows anyone to set up an online store and mobile app to sell their products.
 Olist also handles shipping from sellers to consumers.
 It's a healthy profitable business but no longer growing as quickly as it was a few years earlier.

 OL's core product is an online store-building tool that allows retailers to pick a custom domain, upload inventory, and manage shipping.
-New user growth has gradually slowed over the last year but end-user satisfaction is still high.
-More concerning is that over the last few months, customer churn is up 10% from last year, and there's no obvious change in the product or major bug to point to.
+New seller growth has gradually slowed over the last year but buyer satisfaction is still high.
+More concerning is that over the last few months, seller churn is up 10% from last year, and there's no obvious change in the product or major bug to point to.

 The top three options the team has come up with are …
 1. Slowly phase out the online store-building tool and start listing all seller products in one integrated online store run by OL, like Amazon.com